Chenxing-Li/GODSNCR/README.md

-# GODSNCR
+# README
-The project of the algorithm GODSNCR.
-The global overcomplete dictionary-based sparse and nonnegative collaborative representation (GODSNCR) detector.

-The full code will be uploaded soon！
+> This is the initial version of the guideline and will be updated

+1. Run HDBSCAN.py to get the purified and unpurified background dictionaries
+2. Run GODSNCR.m to get the final detection result.

+REFERENCE DATA: AVIRIS_100_100_189.mat